 Those tracks make it easy to take listeners to undiscovered depths of their soul, allowing for personal transcendence, and have quickly become known for bringing fans to a blissful meditative state.
 It’s hard to put a finger on just what genres CharlesTheFirst crosses between, but downtempo, breakbeat, and experimental are all undoubtedly there.

 CharlesTheFirst has such an ethereal, tribal sound that is sensual and euphoric, stemming from the blend of hip-hop and experimental bass.
 Psychedelic, dream-like states, are where fans often find themselves while listening.

 LSDREAM is one of Wakaan’s more spiritual artists.
 The most recent album fans have seen, Renegades of Light, is super psychedelic and spirituality attuned with a very energetic and upbeat tone in which high vibrational low frequencies are used to get there.
-Earlier this year, at Okeechobee Music and Arts Festival, LSDREAM’S set was an ambient sound bath.
+At Okeechobee Music and Arts Festival 2020, LSDREAM’S set was an ambient sound bath.
 Hundreds of people gathered together to meditate, heal, and transcend throughout it.
 It was an incredibly uplifting experience for everyone in attendance.